 Freedom of Speech and Academic Freedom

-The draft Code for the Protection of Freedom of Speech and Academic Freedom has been developed by the University in response to a review initiated by the Federal Minister for Education.
+The Code for the Protection of Freedom of Speech and Academic Freedom (the Code) was developed by the University in response to a review initiated by the Federal Minister for Education.

 The proposed Code is intended: